michalliu/exoplayer2-mediaplayer-extension/README.md

 # The dependencies
 No Dependency except Exoplayer.
-Tested on ExoPlayer 2.7.1 (the newest at the time of writting), compatible with newer version therotical.
+Tested on ExoPlayer 2.7.1 (the newest at the time of writting), It should be compatible with latest version in therotical.

 # Show me the code
 This project contains a simple demo, play video using SurfaceView just like the [MediaPlayer API](https://developer.android.com/reference/android/media/MediaPlayer.html)